Employer rights & responsibilities

 - Once a claim for weekly benefits is accepted you will be advised by your WorkSafe Agent and you will be required to make payment of weekly compensation to the worker on their regular pay day while an entitlement exists.

 You have 60 days from the date you receive notice of the acceptance of liability for the claim to request WorkSafe undertake the review.
-If it is determined that liability for the claim should not have been accepted against your WorkSafe insurance policy then any necessary premium adjustments will be made.
+If it is determined that liability for the claim should not have been accepted against your WorkSafe insurance then any necessary premium adjustments will be made.

 Return to work

 • What to do if a worker is injured - A guide for employers

 • Suitable employment for injured workers - A step by step guide to assessing suitable duties

 • Contact your WorkSafe Agent or call the Advisory Service on (03) 9641 1444 or 1800 136 089.

 *This amount is correct from 1 July 2013 and is indexed annually.
 The information in this document is intended as a guide only and is current at July 2013.
 It is not a substitute for professional advice.
 Legislation varies from state to state, and is liable to change